DaveT123/project-nft/README.md

 ### Introduction

 The NFT Marketplace website is built as a capstone project for a 3 months bootcamp.
-As Heroku is no longer provides free service, the website has been re-deployed using Qoddi.
+As Heroku no longer provides free service, the website has been re-deployed using Qoddi.
 In summary, the website comprises of 4 main pages as described below.

 <br />